rskbansal/cruXipher/Prime Mates/README.md

 # Prime Mates

-This RSA challenge has the values of e, N, and the ciphertext c given.
+This RSA challenge has the values of e, N, and the ciphertext c given, along with the code used to encrypt the message.

 We can get P and Q using a factorDB lookup.
 Since the Totient and e are not co-prime, we cannot obtain a single message.